twolivesleft/codea-air-code/README.md

 ### Editor

-Once connected to Codea, Visual Studio Code will list the files for the currently opened project, allowing to modify them, even if the project is running.
+Once connected to Codea, Visual Studio Code will list all the projets availables with their files and dependencies, allowing modifications even if a project is running.

 <img width="851" alt="Screenshot of the editor" src="images/editor.png">